 Given that that last week was so full of surprises, the Champions League title really could belong to any of these teams.
 This unpredictability is what makes great football and also the reason why there are so many businesses (read here how does Football Index works) dedicated to game results.
 There’s nothing that quite matches the edge-of-your-seat thrill of watching two quality sides in a game that could turn at any minute.
 After all, though Bayern Munich have taken over as favourites, if the past few days are anything to go by, this could well be the year of the underdog.
 At this stage, it’s still possible that we could be looking at an all-French or all-German final.

-Though it’s hard to call, football fans the nation over are having their say, with many getting their hands on a UK bonus code for bet365.
+Though it’s hard to call, football fans the nation over are having their say.
 Given that there are no British teams left, it might take a lot of the weight off for many viewers, meaning that despite their disappointment, they can now watch every twist of the game without risking the devastation of falling at the final hurdle.
 By Sunday, we will know which of the four European teams is the of the 2020 Champions League.
 The question only remains: will we be seeing red, white and blue, or black red and gold?

 The editorial unit